World Heritage Site

 Natural World Heritage Sites

-St Kilda is currently the only WHS in Scotland recognised for its natural heritage.
-It was initially inscribed for its natural heritage and subsequently extended to include the archipelago’s marine and cultural heritage.
+St Kilda is partly recognised for its natural heritage.
+It was initially inscribed for its natural attributes alone and subsequently extended to include the archipelago’s marine and cultural heritage.
 St. Kilda today remains one of the rare ‘mixed’ value World Heritage Sites.
+Find out more about St Kilda World Heritage Site on the HES website and the UNESCO World Heritage Centre.

 Inscription on the UNESCO World Heritage List